Rothamsted/knetminer-common/README.md

 ## Common parent POM

-this is [here](pom.xml), just next to this hereby document.
+This is [here](pom.xml), just next to this hereby document.
 This can be used with either new or existing projects, to put in place some common definitions that you need to deploy on our [artifactory service][10], or to harmonise the third-party Maven dependencies we use for our projects.